Genomics of Speciation and Adaptation

 We are interested in the evolution of isolating barriers between diverging lineages and especially the role that ecology and divergent adaptations have in the formation of these barriers.
 We are addressing these questions with empirical research on taxa that are at different stages of divergence and in different environments and have focused largely in taxa that have formed hybrid zones and that occur along environmental gradients.

-Our primary study system is the Tamiasciurus tree squirrel.
-These squirrels live in heterogenous forest environments that span a wide range of abiotic and biotic conditions.
-Thus, there are rich opportunities to study local adaptation and divergent adaptations.
-Furthermore, multiple hybrid zones in different environments are formed between T. douglasii (Douglas squirrel) and T. hudsonicus (red squirrel).
-In total, there are rich opportunities to investigate how the environment has lead to genetic adaptation, reproductive isolation, and reproductive incompatibility.
-We have generated de novo genome and transcriptome assemblies for this study system and are collecting population-level genomic (e.g., whole-exome, RADseq) and phenotypic data to understand which genomic regions underlie ecologically important traits and may be involved in divergent adaptations and reproductive isolation.
+Our primary study system is the pine squirrel (Tamiasciurus).
+These squirrels primarily inhabit coniferous forests that span a wide range of abiotic and biotic conditions.
+We are interested in study local and parallel adaptation.
+Furthermore, T. douglasii (Douglas squirrel) and T. hudsonicus (red squirrel) form multiple hybrid zones in different kinds of environmental transitions In total, this study system provides plentiful opportunities to investigate how the environment has shaped divergent adaptations and reproductive isolation.
+We have generated de novo genome and transcriptome assemblies for this study system and are collecting population-level genomic and phenotypic data.

 Ecology and Behavior of Reproductive Isolation